andychangteam/droneit.cf/README.md

-# droneit.cf
-This is a repository created under Andy Chang Team("ACT").
-ACT have the right to make annotation to this repository.
+About Drone IT!
+---
+Drone IT! is a future application created by Alfie Andrus.
+First introduced in the Dream Invader Chapter 3.
+Learn more about the Drone IT! application today!